Washoku Explorers: Tofu, a regional specialty

 There are two secrets to Gokayama tofu’s hardness.
 The first is that it uses three times the regular amount of soybeans.
 The second is that it is thoroughly drained of excess moisture for half an hour.
 This results in tofu absolutely packed with the rich flavor and aroma of soybeans.
 British food writer Susan was amazed by how flavorful it was, saying that although tofu has become popular in Western countries, she had never tasted tofu so good.
 The trio came to the conclusion that Gokayama tofu is especially delicious because it is handmade without any preservatives, using only the highest quality soybeans and water.

 While adhering to the age-old method of tofu making, Iwasaki also experiments with creating new flavors.
 He asked the explorers to try one of his ideas—Gokayama tofu smoked with cherry wood for eight hours.
 The smoking process further reduces the tofu’s moisture content, making the consistency more like that of cheese.
 In fact, if you were to eat it with your eyes closed, you wouldn’t realize it was tofu!
 The two accomplished American chefs Erik and Naomi were both excited and inspired by the smoked tofu.
 Erik commented that it could be used as a substitute for ham in vegetarian dishes.
 Naomi agreed, saying that it would make a great sandwich ingredient.
 Iwasaki also recommended shaving the smoked tofu for use as a pasta topping.
-Susan came up with an original dish that makes the most of the tofu's healthy properties, which is featured in the TV program.
-One more reason not to miss the show!

 Every region in Japan has its own distinctive take on tofu.
 The specialty of Fukushima Prefecture in northeastern Japan is tsutotofu (pronounced tsuto-dofu), shredded tofu wrapped in straw and simmered.
 It keeps longer than regular tofu and is infused with the fragrance of straw, giving it a unique and delicious flavor.
 Away to the southwest in Kyushu, Miyazaki Prefecture has natofu (pronounced na-dofu), a tofu packed with finely chopped and boiled seasonal vegetables.
 The colors of the vegetables against the whiteness of the tofu make it particularly pretty.
 If you visit Japan, definitely try to explore the regions outside big cities and sample their distinctive types of tofu!